-Hyundai Veloster N vs. Mercedes-AMG GT 4-Door Coupe: Big money vs. Little money
+Hyundai Veloster N vs. Mercedes-AMG GT 4-Door Coupe: Big money vs. little money

 The AMG GT is clearly designed to devour miles of Autobahn asphalt at triple-digit speeds.
 On the street, its four-corner air suspension provides a smooth, comfortable ride regardless of drive mode.
 The 9-speed searches for gears at low speeds.
 While the Sport modes fix this issue, their shifts can be too harsh for day-to-day driving.
 The supportive seats hug occupants’ bodies in all the right places.

 The Hyundai isn’t nearly as comfortable, but it’s tolerable on the street.
 That is, until it’s put in N mode.
-The dampers firm up so much that the ride feels like it could liquify our kidneys.
+The dampers firm up so much that the ride feels like it could liquefy our kidneys.
 The 6-speed’s gearing allows third and fourth gears to serve for a lot of the driving, then straight to sixth for highway cruising.
 The car doesn’t suffer from exhaust drone or grabby brakes, and it also doesn’t let drivers play with their cell phones thanks to the manual transmission.

 2019 Hyundai Veloster and 2019 Mercedes-AMG GT 4-Door - Best Car To Buy 2020